hackclub/hackclub/workshops/login_auth/README.md

 ##### JAVASCRIPT

-The main part of webpage comes here and you can also go through [firebase Auth documentation](https://firebase.google.com/docs/auth/web/start?authuser=0).
+The main part of webpage comes here and you can also go through [FIREBASE Auth documentation](https://firebase.google.com/docs/auth/web/start?authuser=0).

 In the JavaScript code first you need to add a [`AuthState`](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user) property which is used to get currently `signed-in` user